Speed-Robust Scheduling -- Sand, Bricks, and Rocks: Speed-Robust Scheduling with Discrete Jobs

-We focus in this part on the general case of \srs.
-By a scaling argument, we may assume w.l.o.g.\ that the machine speeds satisfy~$\sum_{i=1}^m s_i = \sum_{j=1}^n p_j$.
-We first notice that obtaining a robust algorithm is not trivial in this case, as even an algorithm which minimizes the largest bag size cannot have a constant robustness factor. \begin{lemma} Algorithms for \srs that minimize the size of the largest bag may not have a constant robustness factor. \end{lemma} \begin{proof} Consider any integer~$k\geq 1$, a number of machines~$m=k^2+1$,~$k^2$ unit-size jobs and one job of processing time~$k$.
+\begin{lemma} There exists an algorithm for \srs minimizing the size of the largest bag which does not have a constant robustness factor. \end{lemma} \begin{proof} Consider any integer~$k\geq 1$, a number of machines~$m=k^2+1$,~$k^2$ unit-size jobs and one job of processing time~$k$.
 The maximum bag size is equal to~$k$, so an algorithm building~$k+1$ bags of size~$k$ respects the conditions of the lemma.
 Consider the speed configuration where~$k^2$ machines have speed~$1$ and one machine has speed~$k$.
 It is possible to schedule all jobs within a makespan~$1$ on these machines.
 However, the algorithm must either place a bag on a machine of speed 1 or all bags on the machine of speed~$k$, hence leading to a makespan of~$k$, and proving the result.
-Note that by adding~$k^2$ unit-size jobs, we can build a similar example where the algorithm does not leave empty bags, which is always beneficial. \end{proof}
+Note that by adding~$k^2$ unit-size jobs, we can build a similar example where the algorithm does not leave bags empty, which is always beneficial. \end{proof}

-Note that such algorithms are~$(2-\frac2m)$-robust with machine speeds in~$\{0,1\}$: once the number~$\nrmach$ of speed-1 machines is revealed, simply combine the two smallest bags repetitively if~$\nrmach<m$.
-The makespan obtained is then at most twice the average load on~$\nrmach+1$ machines, so~$\frac{2\nrmach}{\nrmach+1}$ times the average load on~$\nrmach$ machines.

-One feature of the algorithm considered in \Cref{lem:optnotrobust} that is exploited in the lower bound is that the bags sizes are too unbalanced.
-A way to prevent this behavior would be to maximize the size of the minimum bag as well.
-But this criteria becomes useless if we consider the same example as above with~$m=k^2+2$.
+A feature, that is exploited in the lower bound, of the algorithms considered in \Cref{lem:optnotrobust} is that bags sizes are too unbalanced.
+A way to prevent this would be to maximize the size of a minimum bag as well.
+But this criterion becomes useless if we consider the same example as above with~$m=k^2+2$.
 Then, the minimum bag size is~$0$ as there are more machines than jobs, and the same lower bound holds.